My sister got $80,000 to study in Paris, but when I asked for help with community college, they said, “you don’t deserve any help”

 Dad wrote, Worth every penny.

-I blocked them that night.
+I blocked all three of them that night.

 It was not dramatic.